 While the city of Vancouver doesn't have the beach draw of Miami, it does offer some family-friendly sights and attractions.
 So rather than having your kids bored out of their minds at the airport terminal waiting for your next flight, why not spend your layover time enjoying the city of Vancouver!

-Here are some ideas of what you can do if you have a long Vancouver layover.
+Here are some perfect ideas for what you can do with your family if you have a long Vancouver layover.